 HDD S.M.A.R.T.
-Capability - The default is Disabled.
-If you are using hard drives that support S.M.A.R.T., set this field to Enabled.
+Capability - If you are using hard drives that support S.M.A.R.T., set this field to Enabled.
 SMART (Self-Monitoring, Analysis and Reporting Technology) is a reliability prediction technology for ATA/IDE and SCSI drives.
 The drive will provide sufficient notice to the system or user to backup data prior to the drive's failure.
 SMART is supported in ATA-3 or later hard drives.